chloeortega/120-work/hw-7/readme.md

 In short, the original code is allowing an ellipse to move across the the canvas at an angle while staying constrained in parameters and allows the viewer to interact with the movement of the ellipse using their mouse button and can change speed depending on which side of the canvas you click on.
 Now to break down the code:

-**Here the global variables are being defined and the changing the delta or scale values will allow you to change the direction of the ball**
+**Here the global variables are being defined and here changing the delta or scale values will allow you to change the direction of the ball**

   `let ball = {};
   ball.width = 40;